Static and Dynamic Models for Multivariate Distribution Forecasts: Proper Scoring Rule Tests of Factor-Quantile vs. Multivariate GARCH Models: Empirical Results

 We observe that FQ and EDF models based on 250 observations almost always outperform their counterparts with 2,000 observations.
-This may be explained by a violation of the stationary data generating process assumption over very long calibration windows.
-The EDF model performance is much worse than that of both FQ models.
-In fact, it only performs well for interest rates with 1- or 2-year maturities and gold.
-This indicates that the use of latent principal component factors succeeds at reducing the noise of the observed historical data and produces significantly more accurate forecasts.
+This may be explained by a violation of the stationarity assumption for the data generating process over very long calibration windows.
+The EDF model performance is generally worse than that of both FQ models.
+In fact, it only performs well for 1-year interest rates and gold.
+This indicates that the use of latent principal component factors succeeds at reducing the amount of unimportant variation in the observed historical data and produces significantly more accurate forecasts.

-\autoref{Table:univariateMCSALSub} summarizes the inclusion rates for each model in three sub-periods: (1) March 2007 -- December 2010; (2) January 2011 -- December 2014; and (3) January 2015 -- December 2018.
-This demonstrates that forecasting accuracy varies strongly over time, especially for exchange rates which exhibit the most pronounced regime-specific behaviour: inclusion rates for CCC-GARCH range from 28\% to 53\%; for DCC-GARCH they range from 23\% to 53\%; the FQ-AL(250) models are included in between 25\% to 45\% of the MCS; and FQ-AB(250) from 33\% to 73\%.
-Most other studies in the literature only evaluate models on small samples, spanning limited time periods.
-Our sub-sample analysis shows that, while the proportion of MCS which include a given model does depend on the sample, the full (bagging) version of the FQ models are still the ``best'' in almost every case.
-The exception is for the commodity dataset, where they are still best for the overall sample but are only second best (to DCC-GARCH) in two of the sub-samples.
+\autoref{Table:univariateMCSALSub} summarizes the MCS inclusion rates for each model over all data and then in three sub-periods that are the same for each data set: (1) March 2007 -- December 2010; (2) January 2011 -- December 2014; and (3) January 2015 -- December 2018.
+As well as dividing the out-of-sample period we report results for three different weighting of CRPS as before, i.e. uniformly, centre and both-tail weighted.
+The first sub-period is a little less than 4 years, because the exchange rate data began in 1999 and we require 2000 observations to calibrate the models.
+The results in \autoref{Table:univariateMCSALSub} demonstrate that forecasting accuracy varies strongly over time, especially for exchange rates which exhibit the most pronounced regime-specific behaviour.
+Most other studies in the literature evaluate models only on small samples, spanning limited time periods.
+Our sub-sample analysis shows that, while the proportion of MCS which include a given model does depend on the sample, the FQ models are still highly competitive, provided they are calibrated on a small sample.